INFERLab/12740/_posts/2019-08-15-get-started.md

 - 10 x 220 Ohm Resistors
 - 5 x 10K Ohm Resistors

-## Step 1: Install Heat Sinks and Fit the RPi in the Case
+## Step 1: Stick on Heat Sinks and Encase the RPi

 - Firstly, stick the heat sinks onto the RPi following the instructions on p.
 3 of the **Quick-Start Guide**.
 - Fit the RPi in the case that comes with the kit.